newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/register-consumer-affairs.md

 ### Application Requirements

-* A certificate of insurance with a commercial general liability insurance policy with a minimum amount of $500,000 per occurrence
+* A certificate of insurance with a commercial general liability insurance policy in a minimum amount of $500,000 per occurrence
 * Paid any associated application fees

 > **Once completed, you will have:**